There’s not much in our world that can be proven to be true with certainty except for mathematics. The

 decide for yourself – does it make more sense to believe my arguments to

-be most likely true, or have I failed to prove my hypothesis that the
+be true, or have I failed to prove my hypothesis that the

 Bible is true?